Tucson Police Department

-The Tucson Police Department is the law enforcement agency responsible for the city of Tucson, Arizona.
+The Tucson Police Department (TPD) is the law enforcement agency responsible for the city of Tucson.
 Sworn members of the Tucson Police Department are commissioned as peace officers by the Arizona Peace Officers Standards and Training (AZPOST) Board.
 This authority is valid throughout the State of Arizona at all times and locations.

 Regardless of job assignment, non-sworn members shall not have authority over sworn members in matters involving the exercise or review of police powers.

 According to the department, the mission of the Tucson Police Department is to serve the public in partnership with the Tucson community, to protect life and property, prevent crime, and resolve problems.